 2020 Day of Remembrance

-A private ceremony for UCC staff and students, affected family members, and the law enforcement community was held at Swanson Amphitheater.
+A private ceremony for UCC staff and affected family and community members, was held at Swanson Amphitheater.
 The event was also livestreamed via YouTube™ for the first time in order to share the event with the world while also observing Covid-19 restrictions.
 The livestream began airing approximately 15 minutes before the ceremony showcasing a video of the progress being made on the 10/1 Memorial being constructed next to Jackson Hall.
-The ceremony began Dr. Debra Thatcher, UCC President, and Kelly Wright, Victim Advocate, addressed those gathered.
+The ceremony began Dr. Debra Thatcher, UCC President, and Jess Miller, Director of Facilities and Security, addressed those gathered.
 A moment of silence was observed at 10:38 a.m.
 The ceremony ended shortly after a bell tolled nine times as victims names were read.

 View the photo gallery for 2020.